 History of Logan County

 The area that became Logan County was originally known as "Rogue's Harbor."
-This was where the "outlaws-of-the-outlaws" came to hide.
-Logan was formed on 01 September 1792 from the west portion of Lincoln County, Kentucky, in honor of Col. Benjamin Logan, a Virginia native who was a pioneer, politician, and soldier of the American Revolution.
+The "outlaws-of-the-outlaws" came to hide here.
+Logan was formed on 01 September 1792 from the western portion of Lincoln County, Kentucky, in honor of Col. Benjamin Logan, a Virginia native who was a pioneer, politician, and soldier of the American Revolution.
 The Act of the General Assembly of the Commonwealth of Kentucky creating Logan County read:

 An ACT for dividing the county of Lincoln.
 Approved June 28, 1792